LoickMarion/ScheduleGeneration/README.md

 that there is not that much more work to do, as James will start to focus on some front-end & server development, while Loick looks into fleshing out the back-end code.
 We both will collaborate on both parts together, but we figured we could divide & conquer in that area, as it is the least complex part and we both know how to do each part.

+12/4 --
+Decided to stop focusing on Azure as it had a high barrier of entry, and instead are going to look into something smaller and simpler like SQLite.
+Was able to finish the graph algo, used a topo sort.
+Now focusing ahead onto working with the database, front-end website, and smaller issues.
+We plan to work small and transition to big, i.e focus on just the CS major and once that works we can expand further.